Skip to content

 Transfer solutions come in two flavours:

-Unidirectional (data diodes): Hardware-enforced one-way data flow.
-The physics of a fibre-optic transmitter with no receiver (or vice versa) makes reverse flow impossible.
 Data diodes have zero reported successful cyber attacks -- ever.
-They are the highest-assurance CDS type.
+They're the highest-assurance CDS type.

-Bidirectional (guards): Content-inspecting systems that handle data flow in both directions.
+Content-inspecting systems that handle data flow in both directions.
 A guard terminates the inbound protocol, inspects the content, and reconstructs a new outbound session.
 Guards are more complex than diodes because they must simultaneously prevent data exfiltration (high-to-low) and block malicious imports (low-to-high).

 Examples: Owl Cyber Defense data diodes, Nexor Sentinel email guard, INFODAS SDoT Security Gateway, Waterfall Security unidirectional gateways, Everfox High Speed Guard.